The world's GREATEST desserts – how many British favourites made the list?

 Hans Geel/Shutterstock

-Hungary has a rich heritage when it comes to desserts, and the best of all is perhaps the Rigó Jancsi.
-Named after a famous Hungarian Romani violinist, this dish features two layers of chocolate sponge cake sandwiching a thick, decadently rich chocolate cream filling.
-Sometimes the cream is laced with rum or vanilla, while the whole Rigó Jancsi is finished with a dark chocolate fondant glaze.
+Hungary has a rich heritage when it comes to desserts – and its tastiest offering of all is perhaps Rigó Jancsi.
+Named after a famous Hungarian Romani violinist, this dish is made by sandwiching a thick, decadently rich chocolate cream filling (sometimes laced with rum or vanilla) between two layers of chocolate sponge cake.
+The whole thing is then finished with a dark chocolate fondant glaze.

 <p>Gaak/Shutterstock</p>